paolosalvatori/aks-key-vault/README.md

 # Reading Secrets from Azure Key Vault in AKS

-In this article, we will explore various mechanisms that an application hosted on Azure Kubernetes Service (AKS) can use to retrieve secrets from an [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) resource.
+In this article, we will explore various methods that an application hosted on Azure Kubernetes Service (AKS) can use to retrieve secrets from an [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) resource.

 ## Microsoft Entra Workload ID with Azure Kubernetes Service (AKS)